Loudspeaker enclosure: Horn enclosures

 A horn loudspeaker is a speaker system using a horn to match the driver cone to the air.
 The horn structure itself does not amplify, but rather improves the coupling between the speaker driver and the air.
-Properly designed horns have the effect of making the speaker cone transfer more of the electrical energy in the voice coil into the air; in effect the driver appears to have higher efficiency.
-Horns can help control dispersion at higher frequencies which is useful in some applications such as sound reinforcement.
+Properly designed horns have the effect of making the speaker cone transfer more of the electrical energy in the voice coil into the air; in effect, the driver appears to have higher efficiency.
+Horns can help control dispersion at higher frequencies, which is useful in some applications such as sound reinforcement.
 The mathematical theory of horn coupling is well developed and understood, though implementation is sometimes difficult.
-Properly designed horns for high frequencies are small (above 2,000 Hz on average, a few centimetres or inches), those for mid-range frequencies (perhaps 200 to 2,000 Hz) much larger, perhaps 30 to 60 cm (1 or 2 feet), and for low frequencies (under 200 Hz) very large, a few metres (dozens of feet).
-In the 1950s, a few high fidelity enthusiasts actually built full-sized horns whose structures were built into a house wall or basement.
+Properly designed horns for high frequencies are small (above 2,000 Hz on average, a few centimetres or inches); those for mid-range frequencies (perhaps 200 to 2,000 Hz) much larger, perhaps 30 to 60 cm (1 or 2 feet), and for low frequencies (under 200 Hz) very large, a few metres (dozens of feet).
+In the 1950s, a few high-fidelity enthusiasts actually built full-sized horns whose structures were built into a house wall or basement.
 With the coming of stereo (two speakers) and surround sound (four or more), plain horns became even more impractical.
-Various speaker manufacturers have produced folded low-frequency horns which are much smaller (e.g., Altec Lansing, JBL, Klipsch, Lowther, Tannoy) and actually fit in practical rooms.
+Various speaker manufacturers have produced folded low-frequency horns that are much smaller (e.g., Altec Lansing, JBL, Klipsch, Lowther, Tannoy) and actually fit in practical rooms.
 These are necessarily compromises, and because they are physically complex, they are expensive.